UIM-Community/perluim/README.md

 - First step to work with UIM Rest (Need more work on this part..)
 - Better logs

-# Contribution welcome

-- Better UMP class (to do action on the REST API, and switch UMP if needed, HTTP request etc..).
-- Map all supported probes as .PM class with all callbacks as method with clear arguments.

 > Feel free to pull-request a new class etc...

-# Roadmap
+# Roadmap for next releases

-- Continue to work on documentation.
 - Rework methods to support nimNamedRequest or nimRequest (local or remote)
-- Support level 1 for daemon probe.
+- Support bridge for session probe